-As a result of the dispositions, the results of operations from our Content reporting segment and A&P business within the Advertising reporting segment are reported as "Net loss from discontinued operations, net of taxes" and the related assets and liabilities are classified as "held for disposal" in the consolidated financial statements in Item 8 of this report.
-The Company has recast prior period amounts presented within this report to provide visibility and comparability.
-All discussion herein, unless otherwise noted, refers to our remaining operating segment after the dispositions, the O&O business.
+As a result of the dispositions, the results of operations from our Content reporting segment and A&P business within the Advertising reporting segment are reported as "Net loss from discontinued operations, net of taxes" and the related assets and liabilities are classified as "held for disposal" in the consolidated financial statements in Item 1 of this report.
+The Company has recast prior period amounts presented within this Report to provide visibility and comparability.

-All discussions in this Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations relate to continuing operations.
+All discussions in this Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations, unless otherwise noted, relate to the remaining continuing operations in our sole operating segment after the dispositions, the O&O business.

-RESULTS OF OPERATIONS (unaudited)
+RESULTS OF OPERATIONS (Unaudited)